Heisen-blue/drucker/pages/features.md

 $ make logs
 ```

-!!! note ""
+{:.alert .alert-info}
 You can also check all Drupal logs, inside the admin page `/admin/reports/dblog`.

 ## Multiple projects

 You can launch and manage many Drucker instances at the same time.
-This is usefull when you work on multiple website in parrallel.
+This is useful when you work on multiple website in parallel.

-For example, if you have 2 projects in 2 differents folders, you can open **2** separated bash, and source the env of each project separately.
+For example, if you have 2 projects in 2 different folders, you can open **2** separated bash, and source the env of each project separately.

-To make it works, you need to set differents values inside the `drucker.config` of your projects:
+To make it works, you need to set different values inside the `drucker.config` of your projects:

   - `PROJECT_NAME` and `PROJECT_NAME_PLAIN` must have different values for each projects
   - `PUBLIC_WWW_PORT` and `PUBLIC_PMA_PORT` must have different ports for each projects